-Check back soon for an updated list of who will be participating in the 2018 Food & Wine Festival!
+Check back soon for an updated list of 2018 participants!

 Raymond Twomey Duncan, a Colorado entrepreneur who began investing in California vineyards in the late 1960s, and Justin Meyer, a winemaker and former Christian Brother, began in a Napa Valley dairy barn in 1972, producing only 1,100 cases of their inaugural vintage.